 Page Load Speed Impact to Bounce Rate and Value

-We know great amount of insights would need to come by deep diving into the VOC (voice of customer), analytics, and many other tools.
-By then you pray that all that stuff adds up to one single story that is big enough to start asking people to share their time (resource) to create image assets, copy, set up a test, etc.
+With an overwhelming amount of things to consider, you pray that all that stuff adds up to one single story that is big enough to start asking people to share their time (resource) to create image assets, copy, set up a test, etc.

-So that lead to my idea of looking at page load report in Google Analytics and segment or filter by different data groups and page load.
+So that leads to my idea of looking at page load report in Google Analytics and segment by different data groups and page load.
 Data comes from some personal site and random date range for the sake of showing the value of this method of analysis under Google Analytics.

-These kind of data is really actionable as you can just take this data to some manager in charge of development and say ‘there is an opportunity for improvements’.
-Great managers will then make that magic happen and help the company generate more revenue, and most importantly make customer experience a better one on the brand’s site.
+Page load speed related data is really actionable as you can just take this data to some manager in charge of development and say ‘there is an opportunity for improvements’.
+Great engineers will then make that magic happen and help the company generate more revenue by improving the technicals behind the tech stack, and most importantly make customer experience a better one on the brand’s site.